WRITE A REVIEW

-The pretty pink blush gives a nice and healthy glow of pink on my cheeks, I look instantly awake.
+Wow am I the only one who liked this product?!?!?!The pretty pink blush gives a nice and healthy glow of pink on my cheeks, I look instantly awake.
 I also layer the highlighting powder on top of it to emphasize the dewy look.

 wow, I'm nearly the odd man out, I liked this product.
 The color is subtle but my pale, over 45 year old skin needs subtle.
 No sheen that I'm noticing and that's good for me.
 Sheen shows wrinkles too much.
 I also think the packaging is adorable!
 The cost is high but I bought it on sale for $7.00, can't beat that with a stick!

 1 out of 1 people found this review helpful.

 on 2/25/2009 10:44:00 PM

 Skin: Acne-prone, Fair-Medium, Not Sure